 Nestled among the stunning Southern Alps, Queenstown is one of New Zealand’s most beloved destinations.
-Not only is it breathtakingly beautiful, it’s home to a wide array of adventure activities, awesome bars and restaurants and an endless list of fun things to do.
+Not only is it breathtakingly beautiful, but it’s also home to a wide array of adventure activities, awesome bars and restaurants and an endless list of fun things to do.
 A place on most people’s bucket lists, Queenstown is a destination you’ll keep coming back to time and time again.
 To help you #TravelWell, here’s our ultimate guide to Queenstown.

 But first, see Queenstown for yourself in THIS video guide:

 Located on the picturesque shores of Lake Wakatipu in New Zealand’s spectacular South Island, Queenstown is a must-visit destination for visitors.
 Set against the dramatic Southern Alps, you could easily fly into Queenstown Airport or you may like to add Queenstown to a larger road trip itinerary.
 We’ve done this a few different ways, including flying into Auckland and making our way down from the North Island and flying into Christchurch on the South Island and making our way down from there.

 Most recently, we included Queenstown in a 3 1/2 week long road trip through the north and south islands.
 We visited Auckland, the Coromandel, the coastal Bay of Plenty, Rotorua, Taupō and Napier with a plan to visit Wellington.
 Sadly, we had to cut our Wellington visit from our itinerary due to a change in local restrictions.
 We caught the ferry from Wellington to Picton then onto Christchurch, Tekapo and Aoraki, Wanaka and Queenstown.

 If you’re on a road trip and plan to catch the ferry across the Cook Strait to the south island you must read our guide: How to catch the ferry from Wellington to Picton.